fulltech-joe/Commands-and-scripts/README.md

-# UNIX Scripts
+# Commands & Scripts
-Commands I use regularly.
-Usually for MDM systems like Mosyle.
+Commands I use for regularly.